 To identify asbestos ceiling tiles, you can also check the stamps or statements on the tiles, their packaging, or the installation records.
 Using these, you can often find out if you have asbestos ceiling tiles in house or not.

 Compare the age of your house with the last date of using these kinds of tiles in your country.
-If the building age is newer, then you can be sure that there are no asbestos ceiling tiles pictures in basement and in your house.
+If the building age is newer, then you can be sure that there is no asbestos ceiling tile in basement and in your house.

 In addition to the age of your building, you can use the age of the ceiling itself (dates or records of renovations) to see if they are in fact asbestos ceiling tiles or not.
 Buying a house with asbestos ceiling tiles in the U.S. is only possible if it was built before the mid-1980s.

 Some manufacturers let their customers know that their products never contained asbestos, or state the dates after which producing asbestos ceiling tiles stopped.
 Remember that a ceiling installed shortly after its production date could still contain asbestos, in case new old stock asbestos ceiling tiles were used.

 Some of the companies that manufactured these tiles include:

 - Owens-Corning Fiberglas

 - United States Gypsum

 In addition to the tips mentioned above, there is a better way of asbestos ceiling tiles testing.
 If you are not familiar with the ceiling, are not sure what do asbestos ceiling tiles look like, and do not want to make a dusty and hazardous mess, there are more convenient options like using an asbestos ceiling tiles test kit.

 Such a kit usually has a two-step process: